Revd Michael Wilcockson

 Dr David Parry-Smith

 David Parry-Smith, Director of Music and Organist, is a professional scientist and senior manager.
 He is also an experienced parish organist and choral director, holding the diploma of Associate of the Royal College of Organists.
 He works at the Wellcome Sanger Institute at the Wellcome Genome Campus at Hinxton, near Cambridge.
 David has been a church musician, organist and choir director since his teenage years and has held posts as organist and choir director in Rugby, Leeds, and south-east Kent.
 He encourages a wide variety of music in services and welcomes singers and instrumentalists of all standards and abilities to contribute to the musical offering of praise at St Mary’s, so that “Of the best that Thou has given earth and heaven render Thee”.

 Mrs Sarah Thorne

-Sarah leads the Messy Church team at St Mary’s.
-She is involved with Tots in Tow, our group for pre-school children and their parents/carers, and the Friday School Service.
+Sarah is our Children and Families Minister.
+She studied at Ridley Hall, Cambridge and now leads a team of dedicated volunteers who work with Sarah to deliver Tots in Tow, Messy Church, Baby Steps and Make Lunch Club.
+She also shares leadership at the Friday School Service with Nicola.
 Sarah feels that it is an exciting time to be part of the church family at St Mary’s, and joining in with what God is doing in the village.
 Sarah's passion is to see families encounter God’s unlimited love for them and share some of the journey He takes us all on.

 Mr John Thorne